CobayaSampler/cobaya/docs/installation.rst

       $ find `pwd` -iname cobaya-run -printf %h\\n

-   This should print the location of the script, say ``/home/you/.local/bin``.
+   This should print the location of the script, e.g. ``/home/you/.local/bin``.
 Add

    .. code-block:: bash

-      $ export PATH=$PATH:"/home/you/.local/bin"
+      $ export PATH="/home/you/.local/bin":$PATH

    at the end of your ``~/.bashrc`` file, and restart the terminal or do ``source ~/.bashrc``.
 Alternatively, simply add that line to your cluster scripts just before calling ``cobaya-run``.